Language Centre English Test

 You may take the test again after 3 months if necessary.

-Within 10 working days of taking the test, you will receive the certificate.
+Within 10 working days of taking the test, you will receive the certificate by post due to the current situation.

 Frequently Asked Questions (FAQs)